waynodiablo/Oystercard/boris_bikes/5_from_feature_tests_to_unit_tests.md

 ### Learning Objectives covered
 - Define RSpec as a testing framework
 - Create a spec file
-- Describe an Object using a spec
+- Describe an Object using a specification
-- Set up a unit test
+- Set up a Unit Test

 ### Self-assessment